We offer a complementary 20 minute phone consultation with one of our therapists or counselors Call 623-680-3486 or text 623-688-5115.

 It is never too late to heal.
 Internalizing self-inflicted negativity can be a hard pattern to break, which is why trauma and PTSD treatment can be so valuable.
 At Crossroads, we can help you identify the negative reasoning or self-talk you have ingrained within you, and use specific trauma and PTSD treatment with EMDR to help you find positive ways of relating to your situation.
 EMDR is about helping you find the best way to heal yourself through re-examining the experiences that have impacted you negatively.

-We understand that the decision to seek professional help can feel intimidating, which is why we offer a 20-minute free phone consultation to allow you time to talk to us and better understand how we can help you specifically.
-Let us share the healing power of trauma and PTSD treatment with you.
-Call us today at 623-680-3486 or email firstname.lastname@example.org.
+We want to help you break free from trauma and overcome PTSD.
+We understand that the decision to seek professional help can feel intimidating, which is why we offer a 20-minute complementary phone consultation to allow you time to talk to us and better understand how we can help you specifically.